adampgiles/CI_PP2_BM/README.md

 ### Structure

 The website structure consists of a main page and 404 page.
 The main page has a persistent media control section at the top of the page and a section below consisting of three windows.
-Only one window is visable at a time and can be changed using tabs at the top of this section.
+Only one window is visible at a time and can be changed using tabs at the top of this section.

 The sections and windows are detailed below;